alexunxus/DLSP_final/README.md

 The author proposed that "correcting" the image through self-supervised learning can resume the mutual information between the image and label and hence leads to a better performance.

-The advantage of this method is that we don't have to retrain the clean classifier, we correct the image at test time instead.
-The main drawback of this method is it takes more time to perform inference.
+The advantages of this method are
+1. we don't have to retrain the clean classifier, we correct the image at test time instead.
+2. The method can be combined with all the other CNN-based counter-attack methods.
+3. It works as long as the corruption violates constraints of natural manifolds.

 Our project can be divided into several part:
 1. Train the clean classifier